View on GitHub

 Development Status

-Breaking changes occur frequently, especially concerning the client-server protocol and server operation modes.
+Frequent breaking changes occur, especially regarding the client-server protocol and server operation modes.

 Overview

-This project is a program that plays register event logs of the YM2151 (OPM) sound chip.
+This project is a program that plays back register event logs from the YM2151 (OPM) sound chip.
 It operates in server-client mode.

 Key Features